 Arbitration: It’s Not Just For Banks

 Have you ever read through your credit card agreements?
 Have you truly read through each clause?
 You probably haven’t read them, unless you’re the rare exception or an attorney who gets paid to do so.
-Most of these agreements include arbitration agreements, where you agree, by opening the account, to resolve any issues by […]
+Most of these agreements include arbitration agreements, where you agree, by opening the account, to resolve any issues by arbitration […]